Kclamberth/ytAuto/README.md

 **The first time you run this program, you need to run it from the directory you intend the youtube directory to be (EX.
 I ran it from /media the first time), this is because all the subdirectories will be created in that directory!**

+## Arguments
+ytAuto -a {argument}: Add a channel to the channel list, channel argument must be in https://www.youtube.com/@{channel_name} format. ytAuto -r {argument}: Remove a channel from the channel list.
+Argument must be exact match to item on channel list. ytAuto -l: List the current tracked channels

 ## How it Works

 This C script manages YouTube channel content efficiently by creating and updating directory structures for each channel, leveraging parallel processing to run multiple yt-dlp download tasks simultaneously.
 It creates subdirectories for each channel, monitors file counts to detect new content, and logs updates in a lastupdated.txt file.
 To ensure reliability, the script checks for and creates necessary files and directories (channels.txt and Youtube) if missing.
 Note: For user notifications, the script can call an external Bash script to send updates to a Discord webhook, providing real-time information on channel activities.